euphoria-io/heim/client/site/about/conduct.md

 ## Addressing grievances
-If you feel you have been unfairly sanctioned or accused of violating this Code of Conduct, please notify Euphoria staff via [email](mailto:help@euphoria.io) with a concise description of your grievance.
-We will respond within three business days to offer our rationale and discuss any disciplinary decisions.
+If you feel you have been unfairly sanctioned, please send us an [email](mailto:help@euphoria.io) with a concise description of your grievance.
+We'll respond within three days to offer our rationale and discuss any disciplinary decisions.

 ---